Robert Avellanet: Biography

 Avellanet's CD debut came when Menudo recorded Sombras & Figuras, title of an album that produced hits for the group.
-Then came Los Ultimos Heroes, which was released in Portuguese as Os Ultimos Herois, and No Me Corten El Pelo.
+Then came Los Ultimos Heroes.

-Almost immediately after becoming a former Menudo in 1991, Robert and ex-bandmate and friend Rawy Torres formed a group named Euphoria during the early 1990s and recorded two albums; Euphoria and Toma Mi Corazón.
+In 1991, Avellanet along with three other members of the group left the band due to "financial disputes" and "physical and verbal abuse" by Edgardo Diaz and his associates.
+According to Avellanet, he was only compensated $500 for a "concert with maybe seventeen thousand people".
+After leaving Menudo, Avellanet and ex-bandmate Rawy Torres formed a group named Euphoria during the early 1990s and recorded two albums; Euphoria and Toma Mi Corazón.

 In 1994 Avellanet went to college at the University of Puerto Rico to study advertising.
 In 1996 tropical music producer and business executive, Ralph Mercado, signed Robert to record a salsa album under the RMM label with the distribution of Universal Music.
 The album Sentir (1999), produced by Isidro Infante, had success in several Latin American countries, and in New York and Puerto Rico.
 The album was promoted by its lead single, "Miente", a cover of Enrique Iglesias's song which became a top-ten hit on the Billboard Tropical Airplay chart.

-In 2002 Robert moved to Miami to pursue new challenges as an artist.
-He became a well known soap opera actor working for networks such as Univision, Telemundo and Venevision Productions.
-Avellanet has also been in several theatrical plays, such as Quién Mato a Hector Lavoe, The Sleeping Beauty, Cuatro XXXX and Descarados.

-In 2003 Avellanet and his former Menudo bandmates (Sergio, Ruben, Angelo and Rawy) made a reunion tour, naming it Los Ultimos Heroes.
-They performed in Puerto Rico and Venezuela.
+Avellanet has been featured in several telenovelas, such as Quién Mato a Hector Lavoe, Cuatro XXXX and Descarados.
+In 2003 Avellanet and his former Menudo bandmates made a reunion tour, naming it Los Ultimos Heroes.